chaddienhart/UdacityP5/README.md

 ### Udacity Full Stack Web Developer
 # Project 5 - Linux server configuration
 This project details setting up a web app using Linux, Apache2, PostgreSQL, and Flask<br>
-You can see this web app running at http://52.32.84.113/catalog/<br>
+You can see this web app running at http://54.183.181.211/catalog/ on an EC2 Ubuntu instance.<br>
-This work was done on a Ubuntu server started by Udacity (actually a EC2 Ubuntu instance).<br>
 See: https://github.com/chaddienhart/UdacityP3_ItemCatalog/blob/master/README.md <br>
   for details on the contents of the web app itself.
 #Getting started